um-grex/grex-docs/content/english/software/containers.md

 ### Singularity with GPUs
 ---

+Add the __-\-nv__ flag to __singularity__ _run_ / _exec_ / _shell_ commands for the container to be able to access NVidia GPU hardware.
-Use the __-\-nv__ flag to __singularity__ run/exec/shell commands.
-Naturally, you should be on a node that has a GPU, in an interactive job.
+Naturally, your job should be on a node that has a GPU to use GPUs .
+Check out our [Running Jobs](running-jobs/slurm-partitions) documentation to find out which partitions have the GPU hardware.
 NVIDIA provides many pre-built Docker and Singularity container images on their [GPU cloud](https://ngc.nvidia.com/), together with instructions on how to pull them and to run them.
 NVidia's NGC Docker images should, as a rule, work on HPC machines with Singularity without any changes.

 ### Singularity with OpenScienceGrid CVMFS
 ---